 Sugar Apple is a winter fruit, it's in season from October to February.

 ❤️ Bull's Heart aka Wild Sweetsop

 The doubts were cleared once the red Bull's Heart's fruits emerged.
-True to its name it is the size and shape of a bull's heart, the flavor is more intense to the Custard apple but as custardy creamy as the relative.
-Bull’s Heart is also known as Wild Sweetsop.
+True to its name it is the size and shape of a bull's heart, the flavor is more intense as the Custard apple but as custard creamy as the relative.

 Bull's Heart is a winter fruit, it's in season from October to February.

 🟣 Java Plum (aka Black Plum, Jambul)